 There is a lot of hand-to-hand combat with each system that needs to be properly integrated.
 Building a new integration requires deep understanding of actual scientific use cases, how to detect changes, how to package data from the source system, how to harmonize the data to vendor-agnostic and data science compatible formats, and how to push the data in a generic and scalable manner to data consumers.

 Challenges in Scaling Up the Number of Integrations

 Building one integration is challenging.
-The typical complexity of a biopharma — including the sheer number and variety of systems used in their R&D — creates a brand new challenge: how to scale integrations to hundreds of types of data systems and thousands of data system instances while keeping integrations productized, maintainable, and while continuing to meet the above stringent requirements for true integrations.
+The typical complexity of a biopharma — including the sheer number and variety of systems used in their labs and facilities— creates a brand new challenge: how to scale integrations to hundreds of types of data systems and thousands of data system instances while keeping integrations productized, maintainable, and while continuing to meet the above stringent requirements for true integrations.

 Such variations are inevitable in the real world.
 All the iterations required to deploy, test, and harden thousands of variant integrations make data integration one of the most painful challenges biopharma faces in their digitization journey.
 Here are some examples of frequently-encountered variations that must routinely be accommodated: